 Family law is a substantial component of the legal world in the United States.
 In fact, the majority of solo and small attorney groups in the United States practice family law in some context, whether it’s a small part of the business or the only thing they specialize in.
-If you or your attorney group helps individuals with family law, you may find that a public records search software can help you understand more about your work.
+If you’re a legal professional who helps individuals with family law, you may find that a public records search software can help you understand more about your work.
 Here are a few of the ways public records searches can help your family law firm.

-When it comes to dividing an estate, constructing a divorce settlement or writing up a prenuptial agreement, you have to have all the assets on the table.
+When it comes to estate planning, constructing a divorce settlement or writing up a prenuptial agreement, you have to have all the assets on the table.
 The thing is, there is a substantial number of people who would rather keep these assets hidden, allowing them to take control of them behind the scenes.
-It’s up to you to make sure you can uncover all assets, not just the ones people put on the table at the beginning of the conversation.
+It’s up to you to perform an asset search and make sure you can uncover all assets, not just the ones people put on the table at the beginning of the conversation.

 - When you’re trying to discover what assets each person has, you can’t always just rely on what an individual tells you.

 - Hidden assets can make up a substantial amount of someone’s total assets.